Legislature(2021 - 2022)GRUENBERG 120

 REPRESENTATIVE KAUFMAN asked if HB 3 goes far enough to

-MR. BREUNIG said there is work that needs to be done, but [HB 3]
+MR. BREUNIG replied that there is work that needs to be done,

 3:22:02 PM

-CHAIR KREISS-TOMKINS asked if beyond the scope of this bill,
+CHAIR KREISS-TOMKINS asked if beyond the scope of the bill,

 there are recommendations that the legislature should further